Marker commemorating Junaluska community unveiled

-BOONE — At the corner of North Depot Street and Queen Street now stands a marker commemorating an important part of Boone and Watauga County's history, the Junaluska community.
+BOONE — At the corner of North Depot Street and Queen Street in Boone now stands a marker commemorating an important part of Boone and Watauga County’s history, the Junaluska community.

-After years of work between the Boone Historic Preservation Commission and the Junaluska Heritage Association, it was announced in 2020 that a historical marker would be placed in Boone to shed light on the contributions of the Junaluska community.
+After years of work between the Boone Historic Preservation Commission and the Junaluska Heritage Association, it was announced in 2020 that a historical marker would be placed in Boone to commemorate the contributions of the Junaluska community.

 After a welcome from Boone Mayor Rennie Brantz, Pastor Mike Mathes of the Boone Mennonite Brethren Church gave the ceremony’s invocation.